AliyaJK/tinyapp/README.md

 # tinyapp

-A web app using node that allows users to shorten long URLs, similar to TinyURL.com and bit.ly.
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

 This project was created and published by me as part of my learnings at Lighthouse Labs.